 A Graduate Research Handbook is made available to all students prior to beginning the research sequence.
-Further details on this process are included in that handbook.
+Further details as well as policies and procedures on this process are included in that handbook.

 Policies and Procedures of the Occupational Therapy Program